enjoikumar/SBLM/README.md

 Lines 27-32 are the links for when the page is mobile responsive.
 They become a different format and arent displayed unless the site is at a certain dimension and or viewed on a device.

+We have hardcoded the style because of bootstrap.

 ### Photo js
 The photojs is a bit more complicated, but I'll go through it line by line.
 I've also commented much of the code to make it easier to breeze through.